godlovesmei/PBL_Kelp3_IF2A_Pagi/README.md

 php artisan migrate
 ```

-> Alternatively, you can import the provided `db_vcars.sql` into MySQL manually.
+> Alternatively, you can manually import the provided `db_vcars.sql` file into your MySQL database (see the previous Google Drive link).

 ### 5. Run the Server